tango-controls/tango-doc/source/glossary.rst

     command
     commands
-        A command is an operation a user may invoke on a device.
+        A command is an operation a user may invoke on a device (ex. `SwitchOn`, `SwitchOff`).
+It also relates to the method in OOP (Object-Oriented Programming).
+In fact, Tango Controls allows a command to get input argument (argin) and to return a value (argout).
+List of available commands for a certain device is defined by its :term:`device class`.

+    state
+    states
+    state machine
+        A state

     pipe
     pipes